Joining a specialty nursing organization is the first step in becoming identified with the professional nursing community.

 - Coordination of reference and resource information critical to IDD nursing practice.
 Nurses organized for a common purpose effect change and enhance the level of IDD nursing practice nationwide.

-- Member-only access to Online Resources in IDD Nursing, with links to 1,400+ valuable IDD information resources, all categorized and located in one convenient place.
-Makes finding online information about IDD nursing topics quick and easy.
+- Online Resources: Member-only access to thousands of online resources in DD Nursing, with links to valuable DD information, all categorized and located in one convenient place.
+Makes finding online information about DD nursing topics quick and easy.
 Members are encouraged to submit useful links to DDNA.

-- Member-only – advertising in our classified section.
+- Find a Job: Member-only – advertising in our classified section.

-- Member-only eligibility to nominate candidates and to run for an office on the DDNA Board of Directors.
+- Board of Director Participation: Member-only eligibility to nominate candidates, vote and to run for an office on the DDNA Board of Directors.

-- Access to current and archived issues of the peer-reviewed “International Journal of Nursing in Intellectual and Developmental Disabilities.”
+- Research Articles: Access to current and archived issues of the peer-reviewed “International Journal of Nursing in Intellectual and Developmental Disabilities.”

 In addition to accepting responsibility for developing expertise in IDD nursing practice through self development and continuing education, DDNA members adhere to a set of ethical guidelines.